Clines and the Analytic Structure of Black Hole Perturbations: Acknowledgments

 \section{Acknowledgments}

-We would like to thank the Mitchell Family Foundation for hosting us during the Cook's Branch workshop where some of the research was carried out.
+We would like to thank Adam R. Solomon and Alba Grassi for useful comments on the present work and related topics.
+We thank also the Mitchell Family Foundation for hosting us during the Cook's Branch workshop where some of the research was carried out.
 MJR is partially supported through the NSF grant PHY-2309270.
 LFT's work is supported by the USU Presidential Doctoral Research Fellowship, Howard L. Blood Fellowship and Farrell and Ann Edwards Scholarship.